getgud-io/cpp-getgud-sdk/README.md

 * The top container in Getgud's SDK is `Title`, which represents a literal game’s title, you as a client can have many titles, for example, a `Title` named CS:GO represents the CS:GO video game.

   ```
-  Example of Title: CS:GO
+  An example of a Title: CS:GO
   ```

 * Next up is `Game`, it is a container of matches that belong to the same `Title` from the same server session, where mostly the same players in the same teams, play one or more `Matches` together.
 You as a client can identify every game with a unique `gameGuid` that is provided to you once the `Game` starts.

   ```
-  An example of a Game is a CS:GO Game which has 30 macthes (AKA rounds) inside it.
+  An example of a Game is a CS:GO game which has 30 macthes (AKA rounds) inside it.
   ```

 * `Match` represents the actual play time that is streamed for analysis.
 Like `Game`, `Match` also has a GUID which will be provided to you once you start a new match.